LASIK vs. SMILE/CLEAR: Which Laser Vision Correction Procedure Is Best?

 SMILE/CLEAR (Small Incision Lenticule Extraction)

 SMILE and CLEAR are essentially the same procedure, involving the removal of a small, lens-shaped piece of corneal tissue (lenticule) through a keyhole incision.
-This reshapes the cornea and corrects vision without the need for a flap.
+The SMILE procedure is a minimally invasive laser vision correction technique that reshapes the cornea and corrects vision without the need for a flap.
+SMILE surgery involves a smaller incision than LASIK, making it a less invasive procedure and resulting in less disruption to the corneal nerves.

 Pros:

-- Less risk of dry eye compared to LASIK
+Less risk of dry eye symptoms compared to LASIK due to less disruption of corneal nerves

 Cons: